flipperforce-org/dev-candidate-i18n/README.md

 npm i; npm t
 ```

 Open `src/read-object-from-dot-notation.ts` and write the method `readObjectFromDotNotation` that accepts a `string` and a an `object`.
-The string represents keys in the object and the level is denoted by a `.`.
+The string represents keys in the object and the depth is denoted by a `.`.
 The method returns a `string` when the key is found and `null` when the key is not found OR if the key is another object.
 Here are a few example inputs and outputs:

 ```ts
 const lang = {